MattisLind/alfaskop_emu/Utils/BSCGateway/BSCGateway/README.md

 |    W          |  WACK message                           |                                         |
 |    R          |  RVI message                            |                                         |
 |    N          |  NAK message                            |                                         |

+#### Examples

+All commands are terminated with a NL.

+ P4040 - Send a Poll to CU 40 DV 40.
+ X5152535455  - Send a test message request
+ S40405070    - Send a status message